josephmisiti/josephmisiti.github.io/_posts/2015-02-17-help-commands-for-doing-machine-learning-in-python.markdown

 ### Cross-Validation

-Cross-validation is a method of splitting the training setup into `test` and `train` sets, and then training the algorithm on the `training` set and evaluating the algorithm on the `test` set.
+Cross-validation is a method used for splitting the training setup into `test` and `train` sets, and then training the algorithm on the `training` set and evaluating the algorithm on the `test` set.
 You do not need to divide these up manually, it can be done very easily with `scikit-learn`

 {% highlight python %}
 X_train, X_test, y_train, y_test = cross_validation.train_test_split(X,